hustcc/jest-canvas-mock/README.md

 expect(path).toMatchSnapshot();
 ```

-The third way is to inspect all of the success draw calls submitted to the context.
+The third way is to inspect all of the successful draw calls submitted to the context.

 ```ts
 ctx.drawImage(img, 0, 0);